ritch/bootware/Readme.md

       .listen(3000)
     ;

-You can then reference a built version of Bootstrap in like so:
+You can then reference a built version of Bootstrap like so:

     <link href="/bootstrap/css/bootstrap.css" rel="stylesheet">
     <link href="/bootstrap/css/bootstrap-responsive.css" rel="stylesheet">